FSBCS/ACS/Unit 0/Lesson 9.md

 ---

-Of course!
-Here's a more detailed treatment of Ajax:

----

 ## Ajax

 Ajax stands for **Asynchronous JavaScript and XML**.
 It allows for the ability to send and retrieve data from a server asynchronously without having to reload the entire page.
 This means web applications can update their UI based on new data without causing a full page refresh, creating a more seamless and efficient user experience.